V-i-x-x/Resources/OSEE.md

 And at last, I recommand you Write your own usermode 64-bit shellcode (assembly) to get familiar and comfortable with assembly.

-if you already took OSED cert, you already know how to write a 32-bit shellcode from scratch, you can start there and port it to a 64-bit shellcode. (that's what i did)
+if you already took EXP-301 Course, you already know how to write a 32-bit shellcode from scratch, you can start there and port it to a 64-bit shellcode. (that's what I did)

 ***Live training***

-The pace in the training was pretty fast, my approach was i focused more on understanding the concepts taugh in the classroom specially the one i wasn't familiar with, instead of trying to finish every single exercise in the classroom.
+The pace in the training was pretty fast, my approach was I focused more on understanding the concepts taugh in the classroom specially the one I wasn't familiar with, instead of trying to finish every single exercise in the classroom.

-so generally I focused on understanding the concepts, reading the exploits and understanding the poc's the instructors run.
+So generally I focused on understanding the concepts, reading the exploits and understanding the poc's the instructors run And ask questions when I am confused.

 The most important thing is to understand everything taught in the classroom and ask the instructors if you have any confusion, you will have all the time to go through the exercises and the extra miles after the live training unless again you are comfortable and you want an extra coin :).